 Develop a comparison matrix

-Before you start scheduling demo calls, pull together a comparison matrix based on the list of must-haves and nice-to-have features that you’ve already brainstormed and prioritized.
+Before you start scheduling demo calls, pull together a comparison matrix based on the list of must-have and nice-to-have features that you’ve already brainstormed and prioritized.
 If spreadsheets aren’t your thing, it could just be a list of questions you type in a Word document and use to guide information-gathering efforts on each call.

 The big goal here is to make sure you’re gathering information that aligns with your priorities from each potential platform so you can compare them later.
 Trust us when we say that you won’t remember the details of any specific platform after you’ve reviewed five different platforms in three weeks.
 It all starts to blur together, and your comparison matrix or list of standard questions gives you something to go back to as you evaluate the options.